The CCC is subject to a range of accountability mechanisms.

 The Parliamentary Crime and Corruption Commissioner also undertakes audits and inspections of CCC compliance on behalf of the PCCC.

-Queensland’s Attorney-General and Minister for Justice, Minister for Women and Minister for the Prevention of Domestic and Family Violence, is responsible for the allocation of the CCC budget.
+Queensland’s Attorney-General and Minister for Justice and Minister for Integrity is responsible for the allocation of the CCC budget.
 The CCC reports to the Attorney-General on its efficiency, effectiveness, economy and timeliness.

 Other oversight of the CCC